4thel00z/geoipd/README.md

 It's intention is to provide a simple HTTP server which uses the MaxMind GeoLite2 Database to:

 - translate between IPs to geo locations
-- render IPs on a map (not done yet)
+- render IPs on a map

 [![asciicast](https://asciinema.org/a/TaBCmf30otbvglrp8DQ8FkuB6.svg)](https://asciinema.org/a/TaBCmf30otbvglrp8DQ8FkuB6)